experimentsym3/experimentsym3.github.io/_projects/6_project.md

 ### ✨ Motivation

-This project explores how a **Variational Autoencoder (VAE)** can learn structured latent representations of handwritten digits.
-Unlike standard autoencoders, VAEs explicitly model distributions and allow sampling new instances from the latent space.
-To investigate this, I implemented an architecture combining an **LSTM encoder** (to process images as sequences) and a **CNN decoder** (to reconstruct images), training and refining it from scratch on the MNIST dataset.
+This project implements a **Variational Autoencoder (VAE)** to learn latent representations of MNIST digits.
+Unlike conventional autoencoders, VAEs model latent distributions, enabling sampling of new images.
+The architecture combines an **LSTM encoder**, which processes images as sequences, and a **CNN decoder**, which reconstructs outputs.

 ---